-Trump halts World Health Organization funding over handling of coronavirus
+Trump halts World Health Organization funding amid coronavirus pandemic

 The decision drew immediate condemnation.
 American Medical Association President Dr. Patrice Harris called it “a dangerous step in the wrong direction that will not make defeating COVID-19 easier” and urged Trump to reconsider.

+Democratic Representative Nita Lowey, who heads the U.S. House of Representatives Committee that sets government spending, said Trump was making a mistake.

+“The coronavirus cannot just be defeated here in the United States, it has to be defeated in every conceivable location throughout the world,” she said in a statement.

-The Republican president has accused the WHO of being too lenient with China in the earliest days of the pandemic, causing unnecessary deaths by failing to impose a travel ban on China.
+The Republican president recently accused the WHO of being too lenient with China in the earliest days of the crisis, despite having himself praised China in January for its response and transparency.

-“The WHO failed in this basic duty and must be held accountable,” Trump said.
+Trump has made frequent use of scapegoats during his short political career.
+He often lashes out at the media, Democrats, or other when he feels attacked or under pressure.

+Trump said the WHO failed to investigate credible reports from sources in China’s Wuhan province that conflicted with Beijing’s accounts about the coronavirus’ spread and “parroted and publicly endorsed” the idea that human to human transmission was not happening.

 The U.S. death toll from COVID-19, the highly contagious respiratory illness caused by the virus, topped 25,700 on Tuesday, out of more than 600,000 known U.S. infections, according to a running Reuters tally.

-Millions of Americans have lost their jobs, and the U.S. economy has been crippled as citizens have stayed home and businesses were ordered to close, casting a shadow over Trump’s hopes of being re-elected in November.
+Millions of Americans have lost their jobs, and the U.S. economy has been crippled as citizens have stayed home and businesses closed, casting a shadow over Trump’s hopes of being re-elected in November.

 The World Health Organization is a U.N. specialized agency - an independent international body that works with the United Nations.
-A spokesman for U.N.
-Secretary-General Antonio Guterres did not immediately respond to a request for comment on Trump’s announcement.
+U.N.
+Secretary-General Antonio Guterres said on Tuesday it was “not the time” to reduce resources for the World Health Organization.

+“Now is the time for unity and for the international community to work together in solidarity to stop this virus and its shattering consequences,” he said.

+Dr. Amesh Adalja, a senior scholar at the Johns Hopkins University Center for Health Security, said the WHO does make mistakes and may need reform, but that work needs to take place after the current crisis has passed.

 The WHO has been appealing for more than $1 billion to fund operations against the pandemic.
 The agency needs more resources than ever as it leads the global response against the disease.